smmmmi/smmmmi.github.io/_pages/about.md

 (1) I am a postdoc researcher (Since Sep.
 2025) at Korea Advnaced Institute of Science and Technology (KAIST) [Visual Intelligence lab](https://vi.kaist.ac.kr).
 Conducted in collaboration with my 2nd affiilation, SNUMPR, this research is supported by South Korea’s Ministry of Science and ICT through the InnoCORE (Innovation + Core Researchers) program.

-(2) I am a postdoc researcher (Since Apr.
+(2) I continue to be a postdoc researcher (Since Apr.
 2024) at Seoul National University (SNU) [Machine Perception and Reasoning lab](https://snumprlab.github.io/people.html).
 I collaborate on event-based vision research, image-to-image translation research involving diffusion and consistency models, and also versatile incremental learning.

 `Back to Academia after Industry`